Egton Manor: 20th century

+Today

 Today Egton Manor lies at the heart of North Yorkshire Moors in an area of outstanding natural beauty, part of the North York Moors National Park.
 It is located approximately six miles from the town of Whitby.
 Amenities include shooting and fishing; the estate also hosts weddings and other events.
 Egton is notable for its wild salmon runs on the River Esk.